Glycerin Specifications

 Organic Residue 2.0% Max 2.0% Max N/A

-Technical Grade Glycerin – Technical grade glycerin is a refined, high-purity product that is water white with most of its contaminants completely removed.
-Technical grade glycerin contains no methanol, soaps, salts, and other foreign matter.
-Biodiesel plants purchased from SRS International, unlike many of our competitor’s plants, produce technical grade glycerin right from the start.
+In contrast, technical grade glycerin requires a more refined, high-purity product.
+It is typically water-white, with most contaminants completely removed.
+Unlike crude glycerin, technical grade glycerin contains no methanol, soaps, salts, or other foreign materials.
+Notably, SRS International biodiesel plants, unlike many competitors, produce technical grade glycerin right from the start, ensuring a high-quality product.

 WHAT CLASSIFIES GLYCERIN AS USP GRADE?

-To be called USP Grade Glycerin companies are closely regulated with regards to their manufacturing facility, testing methods, inspections, distribution, and warehousing.
-True USP Grade Glycerin follows strict rules and guidelines set forth by the FDA.
-The FDA requires that all domestic companies distributing USP Grade Glycerin must be registered and listed unless they qualify for exemption.
-The same applies for USP Glycerin originating from a foreign manufacturing facility going to an importer in the states.
-In this instance, FDA compliance by both parties is still a requirement.
+To be called USP Grade Glycerin, companies must adhere to strict regulations regarding their manufacturing facilities, testing methods, inspections, distribution, and warehousing.
+Indeed, true USP Grade Glycerin follows rules and guidelines set forth by the FDA.
+Specifically, the FDA requires all domestic companies distributing USP Grade Glycerin to be registered and listed, unless they qualify for an exemption.
+Furthermore, the same regulations apply to USP Glycerin originating from a foreign manufacturing facility and being imported into the United States.
+In this case, FDA compliance is required by both the foreign manufacturer and the importer.

-USP Grade Glycerin assures buyers of the product’s integrity which cannot be achieving through physical and chemical testing alone.
-On the flip side, Technical Grade Glycerin is not subject to such governmental regulatory control.
-Although produced by similiar processes, Technical Grade Glycerin does not need to comply with USP and FCC requirements or FDA regulations.
-This grade of glycerin only needs to conform to the specifications mutually agreed upon by the buyer and seller.
+USP Grade Glycerin assures buyers of the product’s integrity, which cannot be achieved through physical and chemical testing alone.
+In contrast, Technical Grade Glycerin is not subject to such stringent governmental regulatory control.
+Although it is produced through similar processes, Technical Grade Glycerin does not need to meet the requirements of USP or FCC, nor does it need to comply with FDA regulations.
+Instead, this grade of glycerin only needs to meet the specifications mutually agreed upon by the buyer and seller.

 To View Printable PDF Version of this Page